equdevel/SnowRunner_mod_installer/_doc/README_ENG.txt

 2. Create a token in your profile https://mod.io/me/access (you must first confirm the API Access Terms).
 The token name can be anything.

-3. Rename .env_example file to .env, then add the token to it, edit path to the mods folder and path to user profile:
+3. Unpack the program from archive to any location.
+Open .env file in text editor (in Notepad for example), add the token to it, edit path to the mods folder and path to user profile:
  - mod folder: C:/Users/USER_NAME/Documents/My Games/SnowRunner/base/Mods/.modio/mods
  - Steam profile: C:/Users/Public/Documents/Steam/CODEX/1465360/remote/user_profile.cfg
  - EGS profile: C:/Users/USER_NAME/Documents/My Games/SnowRunner/base/storage/0/user_profile.dat